Staff

 Rachel works part-time, Wednesday – Friday.

-Silvia Scopa, Heritage Officer (Activities) (currently on maternity leave):
+Silvia Scopa, Heritage Officer (Activities):

 Silvia is a Museum Studies graduate with a major interest in social history and community engagement.
 After living in Italy and Spain, she moved to Glasgow ten years ago.
 Before working at Glasgow City Heritage Trust, she spent four years at the National Trust for Scotland.